Photo by Cook Republic

 Chicken Method

-4. Pour some olive oil into a large frying pan to about 1cm deep.
-Heat over medium heat, then add chicken pieces in a single layer.
-Reduce heat to med-low or until oil is bubbling gently.
-Cook until brown all over, approx. 15 mins per side, or until a skewer inserted into the meaty part of chicken shows juices are clear.
+- Place chunks of beef tallow (or ghee and olive oil) into a large frying pan and heat to melt.
+Oil/fat should be about 1cm deep.
+Heat over medium-high heat, then add chicken pieces in a single layer.
+Reduce heat to medium or until oil is bubbling gently.
+Cook chicken until brown all over, approx. 15 mins per side, or until a skewer inserted into the meaty part of chicken shows juices are clear.
 You may need to cook the chicken in a couple of batches if it doesn’t all fit in the pan, scraping out crumbs from pan in between batches and adding more oil if needed.
-I can fit the whole batch in my 35cm Solidteknics AUS-ion skillet.

 Gravy Method

-2. Add the ghee or bacon fat to the pan with the leftover flour mixture, and cook over med heat, stirring with a wooden spoon or whisk, until mixture is bubbling and thickened.
+- Add the tallow, ghee or bacon fat to the pan with the leftover flour mixture, and cook over medium heat, stirring with a wooden spoon or whisk, until mixture is bubbling and thickened.

 Serving